 I’m not one for politics so I’m not too aware of who these folks are.
 Anyhow, this objection is pretty dumb.
 Many acts by Christians are hardly representative of the Christian doctrine itself.
 It’s simply a lazy cop-out from doing the legwork to see what Christianity itself says.

 7. Isn’t it weird that God seems to agree with you about everything?
 And isn’t it weirder that God seems to agree with Christians who disagree with you about everything?

 This is just another wording of the argument of Christian disunity, which I’ve already tackled here.

 8. If you ever wrote a book with that many contradictions in it, your publishers would have to pull it from the shelves.

-This is the argument of Biblical errancy.
-I’m not an advocate for inerrancy myself, but I do believe the Bible is true and historical.
 I’ve yet to find a contradiction that can’t be harmonized with a little exegesis and scholarly research.
 If Hemant believes there are unsolvable contradictions, he needs to provide the evidence, which he hasn’t done.
 In addition, I’ve dealt with a few contradictions myself, and I have many more on my list to address.

 9. If God made us in His image, why do we have vestigial body parts and organs that often fail?